buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 The depth of the transom is identical to the depth of the lining and not given as separate parameter.

-> NOTE&nbsp; _LiningDepth_ describes the length of the lining along the reveal of the door opening.
+> NOTE  _LiningDepth_ describes the length of the lining along the reveal of the door opening.
 It can be given by an absolute value if the door lining has a specific depth depending on the door style.
 However often it is equal to the wall thickness.
 If the same door style is used (like the same type of single swing door), but inserted into different walls with different thicknesses, it would be necessary to create a special door style for each wall thickness.
 Therefore several CAD systems allow to set the value to "automatically aligned" to wall thickness.
 This should be exchanged by leaving the optional attribute LiningDepth unassigned.
 The same agreement applies to _ThresholdDepth_.

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.
 Has been renamed from _IfcDoorLining_ in IFC2x.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The following attributes have been added _LiningToPanelOffsetX_, _LiningToPanelOffsetY_.
+> IFC4 CHANGE  The following attributes have been added _LiningToPanelOffsetX_, _LiningToPanelOffsetY_.
 The attribute _ShapeAspectStyle_ is deprecated and shall no longer be used.
 Supertype changed to new _IfcPreDefinedPropertySet_.

 ## Attributes